lan-lc/adversarial_example_of_Go/README.md

 [中文簡介](https://github.com/lan-lc/adversarial_example_of_Go/blob/main/chineseREADME.md)

 This repository contains a reference implementation of finding adversarial examples for Go Agents.
-More empirical results and algorithm details of CROWN-IBP can be found in our paper:
+More empirical results and algorithm details can be  found in our paper:

 Li-Cheng Lan, Huan Zhang, Ti-Rong Wu, Meng-Yu Tsai, I-Chen Wu, and Cho-Jui Hsieh.
 "Are AlphaZero-like Agents Robust to Adversarial Perturbations?"
 NeurIPS 2022.